PsA Frequently Asked Questions (FAQs) | Otezla® (apremilast)

 Example of PDE4 inhibitor

 The exact way in which Otezla works is not completely understood.
 Research has shown that Otezla blocks the activity of an enzyme found inside cells called phosphodiesterase 4 (PDE4).
-PDE4 is believed to contribute to the inflammation that comes with psoriatic arthritis.
+PDE4 is believed to contribute to the inflammation that comes with plaque psoriasis.
 By blocking PDE4, Otezla is thought to help reduce inflammation inside the body and lessen psoriatic arthritis symptoms.
 Learn more details about how Otezla works, or watch the video below.

 Otezla results